bernard-elhagin/dots/configs.md

 Update Mode: cluster-wide

-*max.connections*
+#max.connections#
 -----------------

 The maximum number of connections we allow in the broker at any time.
 This limit is applied in addition to any per-ip limits configured using max.connections.per.ip.
-Listener-level limits may also be configured by prefixing the config name with the listener prefix, for example, listener.name.internal.max.connections.per.ip.
+Listener-level limits may also be configured by prefixing the config name with the listener prefix, for example, `listener.name.internal.max.connections.per.ip`.
 Broker-wide limit should be configured based on broker capacity while listener limits should be configured based on application requirements.
 New connections are blocked if either the listener or broker limit is reached.
 Connections on the inter-broker listener